Sign in Create account

 The back pieces are joined in the same way as the front pieces, except that the piece is now being worked in the round.

-Row 1: Working over left back piece. knit 3, work in pattern to next marker, knit until there is 1 stitch remaining.
-With right side of right back facing, knit the last stitch from the right front together with the first stitch from the right back, knit to marker, work in pattern to next maker, knit to end.
-With right side of front facing and continuing with the same strand of yarn, knit 3, knit to next marker, knit 3, place marker (this will indicate the beginning of the round).
+Row 1: Working over the left back piece, knit 3, work in pattern to next marker, knit until there is 1 stitch remaining.
+With the right side of the right back facing, knit the last stitch from the right front together with the first stitch from the right back, knit to marker, work in pattern to next marker, knit to end.
+With the right side of front facing and continuing with the same strand of yarn, knit 3, knit to next marker, knit 3, place marker (this will indicate the beginning of the round).
 Join to work in the round.
 You should have 220 stitches (113 on the back and 107 on the front) and 7 markers.
 There should be 5 stitches between the 2 markers at the center of the back.

-Row 3: sm, knit to next marker, sm, work in pattern to next marker, sm, knit 1, SK2PO, knit 1, sm, work in pattern to next marker, sm, knit to next marker, sm, knit to next marker, sm, knit to end of round.
+Row 3: slip marker, knit to next marker, slip marker, work in pattern to next marker, slip marker, knit 1, SK2PO, knit 1, slip marker, work in pattern to next marker, slip marker, knit to next marker, slip marker, knit to end of round.
 You should have 218 stitches (111 on the back and 107 on the front).
 There should be 3 stitches between the 2 markers at the center of the back.

 Row 4: as row 2.

-Row 5: sm, knit to next marker, sm, work in pattern to next marker, sm, SK2PO, sm, work in pattern to next marker, sm, knit to next marker, sm, knit to next marker, sm, knit to end of round.
+Row 5: slip marker, knit to next marker, slip marker, work in pattern to next marker, slip marker, SK2PO, slip marker, work in pattern to next marker, slip marker, knit to next marker, slip marker, knit to end of round.
 You should have 216 stitches (109 on the back and 107 on the front).
 There should be 1 stitch between the 2 markers at the center of the back.

 Row 6: as row 2.

-Row 7: sm, knit to next marker, sm, work in pattern until there is 1 stitch remaining before next marker, SK2PO (removing the 2 markers as you do this), work in pattern to next marker, sm, knit to next marker, sm, knit to next marker, sm, knit to end of round.
+Row 7: slip marker, knit to next marker, slip marker, work in pattern until there is 1 stitch remaining before the next marker, SK2PO (removing the 2 markers as you do this), work in pattern to next marker, slip marker, knit to next marker, slip marker, knit to next marker, slip to end of the round.
 You should have 214 stitches (107 on the back and 107 on the front).

-Row 8: sm, purl to next marker, sm, work in pattern to next marker, sm, purl to next maker, sm, knit to next marker, sm, purl to end of round.
+Row 8: slip marker, purl to next marker, slip marker, work in pattern to next marker, slip marker, purl to next marker, slip to the end of round.

-Row 9: sm, knit to next marker, sm, work in pattern to next marker, sm, knit to next marker, sm, knit to next marker, sm, knit to end of round.
+Row 9: slip marker, knit to next marker, slip marker, work in pattern to next marker, slip to the next marker, slip to the next marker, slip to the end of the round.

 Row 10: as row 8.